jw-12138/r2-uploader/public/setup-guide/index.md

-<span style="font-size: .8rem">Last updated: 2023-09-12</span>
+<span style="font-size: .8rem">Last updated: 2024-07-11</span>

 ### Why this tool? 🤔

 In May 2022, Cloudflare launched R2 into open beta, a new S3-like object storing platform with generous free tier.
 It is a great alternative to AWS S3, especially for small projects and personal use.
+You can use the Cloudflare R2 dashboard to upload files directly, but it's kinda painful to use, this tool aims to solve these problems for the R2 users:

-However, Cloudflare dashboard could only upload files smaller than 300MB, which is not ideal for large files.
-This tool is a simple web interface for R2, which allows you to manage your files in R2 buckets.
+- Upload big files, R2 dashboard could only upload files which size is smaller than 300Mb, R2 Uploader can handle the upload for a single file up to 100Gb in theory (huge thanks to [@spurin](https://github.com/spurin)).
+- Image compression, lots of users would just use R2 as a CDN, so we added image compression to make the images load faster.
+- Easily jump between multiple buckets, setup multiple workers for different buckets, and switch between them easily.
+  - Sync endpoints across devices safely, you can login with GitHub and sync your data, all data is AES encrypted before sending to the server.

 ### Requirements ☝️